Glossary/Tender documents

 tender documents

-• Do not set stricter requirements than necessary
+• Avoid setting stricter requirements than necessary (proportionality principle)

-• Give suppliers sufficient time to prepare their tenders
+• Give suppliers sufficient time to prepare their bids

-For larger procurements above certain threshold values, the tender documents must be published on Doffin, the national notice database for public procurement.
-Tools like Cobrief can help suppliers find relevant tender documents and efficiently assess whether they should participate in the competition.
+For contracts above the EU threshold values the tender documents must be made electronically available from the moment of publication.
+In Norway they are published via Doffin; in other EEA states they are linked from the national notice and from TED.
+Tools like Cobrief can help suppliers discover relevant tender documents and quickly assess whether they should bid in a given tender competition.

 Well-drafted tender documents are crucial for a successful procurement.
-They ensure that the contracting authority receives tenders that meet their needs and that suppliers compete on equal terms.
-For suppliers, it is important to read the tender documents carefully to assess whether they can and should participate in the competition.
+They ensure the contracting authority receives bids that match the need, and that suppliers compete on equal terms.
+For suppliers, the takeaway is simple: read the full package carefully before deciding whether to participate.

 Ready to win more tenders?